 - Chiogga – some Southern gardeners love Chiogga and it grows well in warmer climates

 Did you know that you can also eat beet leaves?
 Beet leaves are edible and packed with great nutrition!
 They taste a little like spinach, but I actually prefer beet leaves to spinach.

 To use beet leaves, choose small, whole leaves from the plants.
-Discard any beat leaves that have holes in them.
+Discard any beet leaves that have holes in them.
 The holes are from insect damage.

 Trim the stems off.
 Then, cut the beet leaves into small pieces.
 I sauté them in water or olive oil in a sauce pan until they are wilted.
 Then, I sprinkle garlic powder on them just before serving.
 Delicious!